KacyInGitHub/bidshop-sdet-assessment/README.md

 The UI framework intentionally uses a lightweight Page Object design:

-- **Cases** describe user-visible test scenarios and contain the business assertions.
+- **Cases** describe user-visible test scenarios and contain the business assertions using Playwright's `expect`.
 - **Page Objects** encapsulate page-specific locators and browser interactions.
 - **Components** encapsulate reusable UI elements shared across pages.
-- **Test data** is externalised into JSON files and kept separate from test logic.
+- **Test data** is externalised into JSON files and organised around the test scenarios that own it.
-- **Configuration** is externalised from the tests, including the application base URL and default timeout.
+- **Configuration** is externalised from the tests and supports environment-specific settings such as the application base URL and default Playwright timeout.
 - **Pytest fixtures** provide shared runtime configuration and test lifecycle support.

-The UI suite focuses on a small set of representative user interactions:
+The UI suite covers representative user journeys including:

 - User registration
 - Product search
 - Product filtering by category
+- End-to-end purchase flow from registration through cart and checkout to order confirmation

 Stable `data-testid` attributes are used where the application provides an explicit automation contract, while semantic role-based locators are used for appropriate user-visible content.

+The UI framework uses Playwright's auto-waiting and auto-retrying assertions rather than fixed delays.
+The configured default timeout defines the maximum waiting time for Playwright actions rather than a fixed wait.

 I intentionally kept the UI framework simpler than the API framework.
 API tests frequently compose multiple service interactions into business workflows, while UI tests are primarily concerned with user-visible behaviour and page interactions.
 Page Objects and reusable Components provide sufficient abstraction for the current UI scope without introducing unnecessary layers.